Most of us are challenged in getting and staying healthy every day.

 In comparison, wild foods and particularly Australian wild foods are particularly rich sources of phytonutrients and as with traditional cultures in Africa and the Americas, Indigenous Australians lived free of the conditions of metabolic syndrome (cardiovascular disease, high blood pressure, obesity, diabetes and gout), ischaemic heart disease, cancer and mental diseases.

-They also out-lived Europeans at the time of the invasion of Australia living up to two and a half times as long, in good health and with encyclopedic memories into old age.
+They also out-lived Europeans at the time of the invasion of Australia living up to two and a half times as long, in good health and with encyclopedic memories stretching into old age.

 The good news is that Australian wild foods are now more accessible and a wide range of whole foods are available as an easy top up to our daily diet.
-The Holy Trinity to Health is a science-based nutritional boost which delivers the phytonutrient sources we need and which expands the critically limited number of (nutritionally compromised) fruits and vegetables we have available today.
+The Holy Grail to Health is a science-based nutritional boost which delivers the phytonutrient sources we need and which expands the critically limited number of (nutritionally compromised) fruits and vegetables we have available today.

 You can read more in the articles listed at this link.